Without Swarm Hosts

 FAQ

 Yes.
-Bring your own Linux host with Docker and use Swarm Hosts as the remote control panel for deployments on that hardware.
+Bring your own supported Linux host with Docker and use Swarm Hosts as the browser control panel for deployments on that hardware.
+Windows is not currently a supported game-hosting runtime.

 Start with your own hardware today